sjkadali/OnlineShop/README.md

 # online-shop
-  This project is created using React,Node,MongoDB and Express.
+  This project is created using React, Node, MongoDB and Express.